+Examinations

-Examinations: Examinations are held in May and December, and the subjects examined are those covered in the previous half year.
-Students are required to have passed (or be exempted from) the examinations of the first year before being permitted to proceed to second year.
-Candidates are required to submit a report on a project, undertaken during the Summer of their second year, before completing their degree.
+Examinations are held in May and December, and the subjects examined are those covered in the previous half year.
+Candidates are required to submit a report on a project, undertaken during their second year, before completing their degree.
 The degree awarded is determined from the composite grade for the written examination in both years and the project report.

-ENTRY REQUIREMENTS
+Entry Requirements

-A candidate for admission must hold a degree in Engineering or Science, deemed appropriate by the Faculties, or must fulfil the conditions described below.

-A suitable candidate, who is not a graduate, but who is a corporate member of the Institution of Engineers of Ireland, or of equivalent status in a similar professional engineering or scientific institution, may be eligible for consideration for admission.

-A candidate must have a minimum of three years' relevant work experience in a business/industrial organisation.

-Candidates who already hold the MIE or MBA degree may be eligible for exemption on a subject-by-subject basis at the discretion of the Faculties.
+A candidate for admission must hold a degree in Engineering or Science, deemed appropriate by the Board of Studies, or must fulfil the conditions described below.
+A suitable candidate, who is not a graduate, but is a corporate member of the Institution of Engineers of Ireland, or of equivalent status in a similar professional engineering or scientific institution, may be eligible for consideration for admission.
+A candidate must normally have a minimum of three years' relevant work experience in a business/ industrial organisation.
+Candidates who already hold the MIE or MBA degree may be eligible for exemption on a subject-by-subject basis at the discretion of the Board of Studies.
+Suitably qualified candidates who reach honours standard in the Higher Diploma in Technology Management may petition the Board of Studies to be admitted to the M. Sc.
+(Technology Management) degree, with exemption on a subject-by-subject basis.

-APPLICATION PROCEDURE
+Application Procedures

 Applications for admission should be made to the Programme Director, MSc (Technology Management).
-Applications should be received not later than October 15 for admission in January.
+Applications should be received not later that October 31 for admission in January.